Thyroid and PMOS/PMOS: Understanding the Overlap

 Key Takeaways

-Living with PCOS is not only about managing physical symptoms such as irregular cycles, acne, or weight changes.
+Living with PMOS is not only about managing physical symptoms such as irregular cycles, acne, or weight changes.
 Many people also experience anxiety, low mood, emotional eating, and challenges with body image.

-Research suggests that individuals with PCOS are significantly more likely to experience symptoms of anxiety and depression compared to those without the condition.
+Research suggests that individuals with PMOS are significantly more likely to experience symptoms of anxiety and depression compared to those without the condition.
 While the reasons for this are complex, they are not simply psychological.
-Hormonal imbalances, insulin resistance, inflammation, and the lived experience of PCOS can all contribute.
+Hormonal imbalances, insulin resistance, inflammation, and the lived experience of PMOS can all contribute.

 For many people, this can lead to a cycle of fatigue, low motivation, and feeling overwhelmed by food choices, particularly when trying to follow restrictive or unsustainable dietary advice.